chordtoll/Web/README.md

 In addition to the files in the repository, the file `lib/tm.conf` needs to be created.
 This file contains eight lines:

 <pre>
+Line 1: Mapping mode (likely highway/railway/ski_trails)
-Line 1: DB name (likely TravelMapping)
+Line 2: DB name (likely TravelMapping)
-Line 2: DB read-only user (likely travmap)
+Line 3: DB read-only user (likely travmap)
-Line 3: DB read-only user password
+Line 4: DB read-only user password
-Line 4: DB hostname (likely localhost or 127.0.0.1) Line 5: HERE map id
+Line 5: DB hostname (likely localhost or 127.0.0.1) Line 6: HERE map id
-Line 6: HERE map code
+Line 7: HERE map code
-Line 7: ThunderForest map key
+Line 8: ThunderForest map key
-Line 8: MapBox token
+Line 9: MapBox token
 </pre>

 This file needs to be readable by the web server but should not be served by the web server.
 Configure Apache to ensure this.
 There are various ways to accomplish this.
 On the TM production server, this is done with this global directive in `httpd.conf`: